What Environmentalists Need to Know about Economics

 Jason Scorse will discuss the theoretical underpinnings of economic thought that support very strong government intervention in the environmental realm, as well as the politics and messaging that the environmental community needs to win the major battles ahead.

 Professor Scorse received his PhD in agricultural and resource economics from UC-Berkeley in 2005.
-He is currently associate professor and chair of the International Environmental Policy Program at the Monterey Institute of International Studies.
+He is currently associate professor and chair of the International Environmental Policy Program at the Monterey Institute of International Studies (MIIS).
 Dr. Scorse has consulted for numerous environmental organizations, including the Natural Resources Defense Council and the Sierra Club, and he is currently the lead non-market economist for the National Ocean Economics Program.
 Professor Scorse is also the director of the new Center for the Blue Economy, whose goal is to educate the next generation of leaders by making the Monterey Bay Region the premier location for graduate education and research in international marine policy.

 Dr. Scorse has published articles in American Economic Review, California Management Review, and for books published by the Brookings Institution and Routledge Press.
 His book What Environmentalists Need to Know about Economics was released in 2010.
 Professor Scorse also sits on the board of the Monterey Bay National Marine Sanctuary Research Activities Panel and the Otter Project.
 In addition to his scholarly work and consulting, he is a guest contributor for Grist, Environmental Economics, and Progressive Fix.